dss-28/supply-chain-optimization/README.md

 ---

-✅ This project is **not just analytics**, not pure MLOps, but a **system-level, end-to-end logistics and optimization solution**, demonstrating skills in **forecasting, optimization, vehicle routing, scenario planning, and dynamic system modeling**.
+✅ This project is **not just analytics**, not even MLOps, but a **system-level, end-to-end logistics and optimization solution**, demonstrating skills in **forecasting, optimization, vehicle routing, scenario planning, and dynamic system modeling**.

 ---